Updated May 25, 2025

 Aerial Drone Competition Regional Championships

 Teams must qualify for Aerial Drone Championship Events.
-Teams can qualify by winning specific awards at Tournaments or Leagues.
-The specific award that qualifies teams to Championships will be listed on that event’s event posting on Robotevents.com in the Awards tab.
+Teams can qualify by winning specific awards at Tournaments.
+Specific Awards that qualify teams to Championships will be listed on that event’s event posting on RECFevents.org in the Awards tab.
+Teams may also qualify for a Regional Championship based on their Global Skills Rankings.

 Other Event Class Types

-The REC Foundation may provide additional event options to support and grow special initiatives.
+The RECF may provide additional event options to support and grow special initiatives.
 Registration and qualification information to these events will be shared on the event page.
 Examples of these special event classes are:

 - JROTC National Championships